Oodmincheg/strings-methods/readme.md

 run `npm install`
 run `npm start` and input your github name

-please note that you alraedy on your own git branch with name `yourName-string-methods`
+please note that you already on your own git branch with name `yourName-string-methods`
 find folder with your name
 implement all methods in files with corresponding names
 run `npm test`